I'm an artist who enjoys working in a variety of mediums. My favorite subjects are animals, nature, scenery, and abstract art.

 - Use a wood craft stick to stir the mixture.
 Continue stirring until it’s completely blended and becomes one solid color.

-- Keep the wood craft sticks in the cups, and wait about twenty minutes for any air bubbles to dissipate.
+- Keep the wood craft sticks in the cups and wait about 20 minutes for any air bubbles to dissipate.

 Before starting, check the cups to see if any of the ink and pouring medium has separated.
 If so, give it a light stir before removing the craft sticks.

-Make sure your canvas or board is clean and dust free, then place it on your raised surface.
+Make sure the canvas or board is clean and dust free, then place it on your raised surface.

 Now you're ready to start.
 Here are three easy pouring methods to try:

-- Method 1 - Pouring from Cups - Pour the ink directly from the cups onto your surface in any way you like.
+- Method 1: Pouring from Cups - Pour the ink/pouring medium mixtures directly from the cups onto your surface in any way you like.

-- Method 2 - Pouring from Plastic Squeeze Bottles - Pour your ink/pouring medium mixtures into small plastic squeeze bottles.
+- Method 2: Pouring from Plastic Squeeze Bottles - Pour the ink/pouring medium mixtures into small plastic squeeze bottles.
 A small funnel makes this easier to do.
 From here, squeeze the ink onto your surface.
-Pouring from a bottle gives you more control over where you put your colors.
+Using a bottle gives you more control over where the colors go.